jrie/kisslib/README.md

 And then run "./kisslib" to open kisslib.

-### Or
+### Or to directly use kisslib
-Download "kisslib" which is a ELF Linux binary and install the following dependencies to run it, by installing the following requirements:
+Download "kisslib" which is a ELF Linux binary and install the following dependencies to run it:
 * libzip4
 * libsqlite3-0
-* GTK3
+* libgtk-3-0

-And then run "./kisslib".
+And then start using "./kisslib".

+### Known issues
+* kisslib is known not to run on Debian Jessie at present As only libzip2 is present and a version of GTK3 which is not compatible with the current code too, the easiest solution at present would be, to upgrade to Stretch/Testing of Debian.
+But I will try to release a version, which is compatible to those libraries provided in Jessie, if possible.